ei23com/diy-smart-home/README.md

 # The ei23 DIY Smart Home
-You get a great and easy installation script for Debian or Raspberry OS with a huge amount of mostly Docker-based home automation and media software, nicely packed on a web dashboard.
+This project is a dead-easy **installation** and **maintenance** tool for a huge amount of mostly Docker-based home automation and media software, easily accessible on a clean, slim and customizable web dashboard.
+Made for Debian and Raspberry OS, working on most architectures.
-Perhaps not as easy to use as Home Assisstant OS for example, but you get significantly more options and customizability.
+Maybe it's not as easy to configure as the Home Assisstant OS, for example, but you get a lot more customization options and get in touch with the docker-compose.yml notation, which is also a great tool.
-You don't even have to use Home Assistant if you prefer OpenHAB or IObroker for example.
+And you don't even have to use Home Assistant if you prefer OpenHAB or IObroker for example.
+All on one system.

-Have fun, get smart and indipendent!
+Have fun, get smart and independent!

 ![ei23 Dashboard](https://ei23.de/bilder/ei23-terminal.gif)